image_printPDF or Print

 To protect fragile alpine vegetation, hike only on trails or snow.”
 Says The Tahoma News.

-About .5 mile up the Pebble Creek Trail is Pebble Creek, which is a tiny trickle in the summer but a fair sized stream in the spring and summer.
+About .5 mile up the Pebble Creek Trail is Pebble Creek, which is a tiny trickle on cold days but a fair sized stream in the spring and summer.
 There is a sign marking the creek and it notes the elevation as 7,200 feet.
 After crossing Pebble Creek the trail becomes more of a scramble than a trail.
 You have to clamber over rocks following the most used path.
 There are sandy sections of the trail between the patches of rocks.
 You soon come to the Muir Snowfield.
 On a nice day the snowfield doesn’t look dangerous at all but in bad weather people have died on the snowfield.

 Depending on the time of year and the weather, this is an easy trek and there lies the danger.
-A recent fatality happened on June 10, 2008 when a group of 3 experienced hikers were caught in a sudden snowstorm just below Camp Muir, near Anvil Rock, with 70 mph winds.
+A fatality happened on June 10, 2008 when a group of 3 experienced hikers were caught in a sudden snowstorm just below Camp Muir, near Anvil Rock, with 70 mph winds.
 These people were in their 30s and had previously climbed Mt.
 Rainier.
 The storm quickly created whiteout conditions and 2 feet of snow fell at Paradise.
 This is an extra reminder that it is imperative to be able to navigate in a whiteout if you want to climb to Camp Muir and be ready to turn around if clouds start rolling in.
 Take a GPS, map, and compass or don’t go on this hike.
 Have the equipment to hike in freezing weather any time of year on this hike.
-Being unprepared is not the way to get your name mentioned in the local papers and USA Today!
+Being unprepared is not the way to get your name mentioned in the local papers and social media.

 In the summer and fall the Muir Snowfield has crevasses that open up.
 Most of the crevasses are less than a foot wide, but that is still wide enough to fall and injure yourself.
 In September 2008, one hiker fell 25 feet down a crevasse.
 The Park Rangers try to mark the crevasses with wands, so walk where others have gone, follow their path, and watch for wands and crevasses.